Diarmuid O'Hegarty: Commissioner of Public Works (1932 to 1957)

 From 1932 he was a Commissioner of Public Works responsible for government buildings, mostly in and around Dublin and in 1949 was appointed Chairman of the Commission.
 He held the position of Chairman of the Commission of the Board of Works until his retirement in 1957.

 Between 1939–40 during The Emergency he served on the economy committee to advise on wartime spending.
 He was on the Tribunal inquiry into the bankruptcy of Great Southern Railways, and the poor state of public transportation systems in Ireland from 1941.
 He was a member of the Transport Commission which published its report in 1943.

-Family
+Personal life

 On 27 April 1922, he married Claire Archer, daughter of Edward Archer, a post office telegraph inspector, from Dublin and Susan Matthews.
 Michael Collins was best man at the wedding.
 They lived at 9 Brendan Road, Donnybrook.

 Claire's brother, Liam Archer, was a prominent republican volunteer who served in F Company, 1st Battalion, Dublin Brigade, Irish Volunteers, during the Easter Rising but was against the Anglo-Irish Treaty.

-Diarmuid O’Hegarty died on 14 March 1958 in Dublin, leaving an estate worth £5, 441, and is buried in Deans Grange.
+Diarmuid O'Hegarty died on 14 March 1958 in Dublin, leaving an estate worth £5, 441, and is buried in Deans Grange.
 He had two sons and two daughters.
 O'Hegarty was a keen golfer and was a member of Milltown Golf Club.

 His papers were deposited in the UCD Archives.